 73. Our regulatory and inspection work is carried out by people who work for, or on behalf of Ofsted.
-Ofsted's Inspection Service Providers (contractors) carry out most registration visits and inspections and Her Majesty's Inspectors and regulatory inspectors employed by Ofsted carry out investigations or registration visits where there may be identified concerns.
+Ofsted's Inspection Service Providers (contractors) carry out most registration visits and inspections and regulatory inspectors employed by Ofsted carry out some inspections, all investigations and some registration visits where there may be identified concerns.
 All inspectors and other staff carry identification that they must show providers before entering their premises.